davidfateh/repeater-app/README.md

 # Repeater App

-The Repeater App creates a repeatable list of key-value pairs.
+The Repeater App creates a repeatable list of key-value pairs in the Contentful web app.
 Key-value pairs are two pieces of associated information such as:

 -   Ingredients list (Flour, 500 grams)
 -   Item variations and amount in stock (T-Shirt, 5 left)